Learn more about the police competition

 Second, police competitions often involve teamwork and collaboration between colleagues from different departments or regions.

-What is a Police Contest Schedule?
+What is a police competition schedule?

 Police officers compete in these events as individuals or as part of teams representing their departments.